Martelao703/LabSeq/README.md

    - Open your browser to → [localhost](http://localhost:4200)
    - Enter an integer `n` (0–300 000) and click `Compute`
    - See `l(n)` displayed, or an error message if out of range

+- **Access the Backend API directly**:
+   - Open your browser to → http://localhost:8080/labseq/{n}
+   - Replace `n` with a whole number between 0 and 300000
+   - See `l(n)` displayed, or an error message if out of range

 - **View the Swagger UI**:
   - Interactive API docs → [Swagger](http://localhost:8080/swagger)

 - **Get OpenAPI documentation**:
   - OpenAPI API's documentation download → [OpenAPI](http://localhost:8080/openapi)